ibexa/documentation-user/docs/personalization/scenarios.md

 ## Next steps

-When you have configured the personalization service, you can [preview scenario results](previewing_scenario.md) and [embed them in your website](integrating_results.md).
+When you have configured the Personalization service, you can [preview scenario results](previewing_scenario.md) and [embed them in your website](integrating_results.md).